Karanveer-logiciel/Phonegap-MMS-Plugin/readme.md

 This Android Phonegap plugin allows you to easily send MMS in android using both native SMS Manager or by invoking the default android SMS app.
 This plugin works with PhoneGap 3.x version.

-The Android portion was forked from https://github.com/aharris88/phonegap-sms-plugin by aharris88 and then modified to support sending Multimedia Files.
+The Android portion was forked from https://github.com/aharris88/phonegap-sms-plugin by aharris88 and then modified to support sending Multimedia Files and Text SMS.

 Only Android support this time.